 What is winter die-back?

 Winter die-back is a lawn problem that occurs mostly during the winter months.
-However, it can also occur during other seasons depending on the amount of rainfall.
-Your grass plants may start to become yellow, and the lawn’s growth may becomes sparse, exposing the soil.
+However, it can also occur during other seasons depending on the amount of rainfall and the types of usage.
+Your grass plants may start to become yellow, and the lawn’s growth becomes sparse, exposing the soil.

 Newer lawns (those under 3 years old) are more susceptible to winter die-back, but even the most mature of lawns can suffer.